zakariaskalli/Project-Rock-Paper-Scissors/README.md

-🎮 Rock-Paper-Scissors Console Game
+🎮 Rock-Paper-Scissors Game (C++ Console Application)
-📌 About the Project
+📖 About the Project
-This is a console-based Rock-Paper-Scissors game developed in C++.
+This is a console-based Rock-Paper-Scissors game developed in C++, where you compete against a computer opponent that makes random moves.
+You can set the number of rounds per match, view round-by-round results, and decide whether to play again at the end of each session.
-You choose the number of rounds and play against the computer, which makes random choices.
-After each round, the program announces whether you won, lost, or tied.
-At the end of the game, you can choose to play again for unlimited fun.

 ✨ Features
-🎯 Customizable Rounds – Choose how many times you want to play.
+🎯 Custom Rounds – Play as many rounds as you want in a single match.

-🤖 Computer AI – The computer randomly selects Rock, Paper, or Scissors.
+🤖 Computer AI – Generates moves randomly for unpredictable gameplay.

-🏆 Round Results – Displays win, loss, or tie after each turn.
+📊 Instant Feedback – Shows Win/Loss/Tie after each round.

-🔁 Replay Option – Option to play again without restarting the program.
+🔄 Replay System – Continue playing without restarting the program.

-🖥 Lightweight Console App – Runs in any terminal without additional dependencies.
+🖥 Clean Console UI – Simple prompts and clear output formatting.

 🛠️ Technologies Used
-Language: C++

-Concepts:

-Random number generation (rand() function)

-Conditional statements (if-else, switch)

-Loops (for, while)

-User input validation

-Basic game logic implementation

-📌 Why This Project Matters
-This small project is a fun way to practice:

-Structuring a simple C++ program

-Using loops and conditionals

-Implementing basic game logic

-Working with randomness in programming
+C++ – Core programming language.

+Procedural Programming – Structured code design.

+Random Number Generation – Using rand() for computer moves.

+Control Structures – if, switch, loops for flow control.

+Input Handling & Validation – Ensures smooth gameplay.